 BUT can you see your choices (options) (T6)?
 This can be the level of discounting most easily addressed.
 It only requires you to say what your options are – a lot of experiments on this website have focused on generating your choices or options.

 So: remind yourself about that issue.
 Have you written it down in the shortest possible form?
 How would you prefer it to be NOW.
 Get that written down.
 List three ways you might get from here to there.
 You could write down more, but three is a handy number of options to get started.

 Spend time looking at your list of three or more.
 What needs to be done to move one of them on; just one of them.
 You may well notice that one is easier to pursue, than the others.

-Start with the easiest and, as you experiment, you will discover that you develop further options and, indeed, you may be able to address them one at a time – from the one you find easiest, to the one you find more tricky.
+Start with the easiest and, as you experiment, you will discover that you develop further options and, indeed, you may be able to address them one at a time – from the one you find easiest, to ones you find more tricky.

-That’s an experiment focused on your PERSONAL ABILITIES to change – the bottom right box only.
-There are eight more to go!!
+That’s an experiment focused on your PERSONAL ABILITIES to change – the set of bottom boxes only.

 Let’s try another example in the middle.